reasons for denial

 Four Reasons Social Security Disability Claims Get Denied

-Whether it’s for a physical or mental disability, getting Social Security disability benefits is hard and takes time.
+Important: We updated this article in July 2023 to make sure all info below is both current and correct.
+No matter what health issues you have, getting Social Security disability benefits is hard and takes a long time.
 The Social Security Administration has a strict definition of “disability,” and it’s nothing like what you imagine.
-Each applicant must meet certain criteria before the SSA approves their claim or risk denial.
-Unfortunately, this means that it can take months, possibly even years, to navigate the system.
+Unfortunately, this means that it can take months, possibly even years, to get monthly benefits.
 Below, we’ll explain four common reasons for denied claims.
-That way, you can maximize your chances for approval the first time!
+That way, you can increase your chances for success the first time you apply!

-Understanding How the SSA Defines “Disabled” Is One of Many Reasons Why Some People Get Approved While Others Don’t
+Understanding How the SSA Defines “Disabled” Explains Why Some People Get Approved While Others Don’t

 According to the SSA, to fulfill their internal definition of “disability,” your medical condition must:

-• Make you unable to take on other jobs that pay a similar wage, specifically due to your mental or physical condition
+• Make you unable to take on other jobs that pay a similar wage, specifically due to your poor health

-• Last for at least one year (i.e., 12 months in a row) or is expected to result in your death
+• Last for at least one year (i.e., 12 months in a row) or your doctor expects it to result in your death

 Additionally, the SSA has its Blue Book that lists more than 300 different medical conditions.
 This Blue Book also lists the criteria your condition must meet for the agency to consider you disabled.
 If you find your condition or diagnosis in that Blue Book, you must also prove you meet the requirements.
 (In other words, your diagnosis alone isn’t enough to qualify you for disability benefits.
-You have to first prove your symptoms force you stop working at least one year; if not your claim automatically gets denied.)
+You have to first prove your symptoms force you stop working at least one year.
+Otherwise, the SSA will automatically deny you benefits.)

 If you suffer from something not on the SSA’s Blue Book list, that doesn’t always mean you’ll get denied benefits.
 Instead, you must successfully prove your condition is similar enough to another one that qualifies under the Blue Book’s criteria.
 Do that, and you’ll show that you fit the SSA’s definition of disability.